wangheer2010/Bootcamp-Code-Quiz-Web-App/README.md

 1. Create a home page and style it
 1. Create a question page and style it
 1. Display hard-coded questions
+1. Change the color for the answer selected based on it's correctness

 ## Screenshot of the Deployed App